seanmarcia/pom/README.md

 ### *Important Note* ###
 This pomodoro gem only works on OSX 10.8.1 and later.

-This gem is currently not working on OSX Mavericks due to issues with Terminal Notifier.
-A fix will be pushed as soon as it is.

 ### Description ###
 A simple command line tool (optimized for tmux) for mountain line for counting and maintaining your pomodoros.